cohere-ai/quick-start-connectors/elastic/README.md

 ## Configuration

-You will need to configure this connector with the credentials and path necessary to connect to your Elasticsearch instance.
+You will need to configure this connector with the connection details and authentication credentials to your Elasticsearch instance.
+These will need to be set in your environment variables, we recommend creating a `.env` file that you can base off the `.env-template`.

-This connector is currently only configured to search a single index of your ES cluster, you will need to point to it by specifying your `ELASTIC_CLOUD_ID`, `ELASTIC_URL`, and `ELASTIC_INDEX`.
+1. To configure your connection details, _either_ `ELASTIC_CLOUD_ID` or `ELASTIC_URL` need to be provided.
+Then, you will need to specify the `ELASTIC_INDEX` to query.

-Then, to authorize your connection you will either require an `ELASTIC_API_KEY` _or_ both `ELASTIC_USER` and `ELASTIC_PASS`.
+2. To authorize your connection, supply _either_ `ELASTICS_API_KEY` or both `ELASTIC_USER` and `ELASTIC_PASS`.

+Optionally, you can set the `ELASTIC_SEARCH_LIMIT` parameter to determine the maximum number of results returned by a search.

+Finally, to protect this connector from abuse, the `ELASTIC_CONNECTOR_API_KEY` environment variable must be set to a secure value that will be used for this connector's own bearer token authentication.

 ## Development